 Pre-Safe Brake detects impending collisions and can automatically apply 100 percent of the E-Class' braking force to avoid or mitigate the severity of the crash.
 It also includes Cross-Traffic Assist, which can detect potential collisions with vehicles approaching from either side of an intersection.
 Both are part of the Distronic Plus with Steering assist system, an active cruise control setup that can maintain a set distance from the car ahead and also keep the vehicle centered on straight roads or in gentle curves.

-The E-Class Cabriolet is something of a 'tweener ride - it's similar in size to compact Convertibles like the Audi A5, Lexus IS C and BMW 3-Series, but carries more upscale amenities and a loftier pricetag.
+The E-Class Cabriolet is something of a 'tweener ride - it's similar in size to compact Convertibles like the Audi A5, Lexus IS C and BMW 4-Series, but it carries more upscale amenities and a loftier pricetag.
 Potential buyers could also conceivably cross shop larger, more upmarket drop-tops like the BMW 6-Series and Jaguar XK.